ArturoDent/find-and-transform/README.md

 6. `"restrictFind": "line"` make all replacements on the current line where the cursor is located.
 7. `"restrictFind": "selections"` make all replacements in the selections only.

-The `cursorMoveSelect` option takes any text as its value.
-That text, which can a result of a prior replacement, will be searched for after the replacement and the cursor will move there and that text will be selected.
+The `cursorMoveSelect` option takes any text as its value, including anything that resolves to text, like `$` or any variable.
+That text, which can be a result of a prior replacement, will be searched for after the replacement and the cursor will move there and that text will be selected.
 If you have `"isRegex": true` in your command/keybinding then the `cursorMoveSelect` will be interpreted as a regexp.  `matchCase` and `matchWholeWord` settings will be honored for both the `cursorMoveSelect` and `find` text.

 If, for example you use these args: